Aust

 Aust is a small village in South Gloucestershire, England, about 10 mi north of Bristol and about 28 mi south west of Gloucester.
 It is located on the eastern side of the Severn estuary, close to the eastern end of the Severn Bridge which carries the M48 motorway.
 The village has a chapel, a church and a public house.
 There is a large area of farmland on the river bank, which is sometimes flooded due to the high tidal range of the Severn.
 Aust Cliff, above the Severn, is located about 0.5 mi from the village.
 The civil parish of Aust includes the villages of Elberton and Littleton-upon-Severn.

 History

 Overview

-Aust, on the River Severn, was at one end of an ancient Roman road that let to Cirencester.
+Aust, on the River Severn, was at one end of an ancient Roman road that led to Cirencester.
 Its name, Aust, may be one of the very few English place-names to be derived from the Latin Augusta.